tinsehau/tinsehau.github.io/_posts/2018-10-21-Mit-Mach-Stadt.md

 </div>
         </div>
 	    <div class="6u 12u$(small)">
-      <p>The project addresses new forms of civic participation focussing on a social and digital connection.
+      <p>The project addresses new forms of civic participation focusing on social and digital connections.
 The goal was to co-design an inclusive, digital society.</p>
-      <p>Particularly it should strengthen the positive aspects of digitization and creating the conditions for more citizen participation.
+      <p>Particularly it should strengthen the positive aspects of digitization and create the conditions for more citizen participation.
 Citizens are experts in their local community.
-Their participation in their own community and state is a guarantee for a positive development.</p>
+Participation in their own community and region creates guarantees for positive developments.</p>
-      <p>It conducted a range of activities: on-site visits, participatory workshops with inhabitants, interventions in public space.
-Out of this, we have developed key issues and a participatory infrastructure with new and existing communication tools.</p>
+      <p>We conducted a range of activities: on-site visits, participatory workshops with inhabitants and interventions in public spaces.
+This resulted in discussion of key issues and a participatory infrastructure with new and existing communication tools.</p>
       <p>During the process, several questions emerged: How can we encourage participation, facilitate exchange and create more transparent processes between municipalities and citizens?
-Which opportunities do citizens have to increase the livability of their city in a self-organizing way?
+What opportunities do citizens have to increase the livability of their city in a self-organizing way?
 How can we create a just and fulfilled coexistence?
-Which structures can be strengthened by the municipality and which role plays the digitalization therein?</p>
+Which structures can be strengthened by the municipality and what role does digitization play therein?</p>
       <p>For more information please visit: <br />
       <p><a target="_blank" href="http://mit-mach-stadt.de/">www.mit-mach-stadt.de</a></p>
       <p><a target="_blank" href="http://www.design-research-lab.org/projects/mit-mach-handbuch/">www.design-research-lab.org</a></p>